Cohort15-cmd/simulink-model-cloner/README.md

 clone_model_safe ('IEEE9Bus_Original', 'IEEE9Bus_Cloned')
 full_model_copy ('IEEE9Bus_Original', 'IEEE9Bus_Cloned')
 ```
-you can do it for any model you want, not just an IEEEBus system.
+you can do it for any model you want.
 Make sure the source model, like in my case (`IEEE9Bus_Original.slx`), is on your MATLAB path and not already open.

 ---